↖ Homepage of the site 'What to do with your life?'

 |

-Impermanence is also a source of fear, and almost the only option we have is to live fully in the present moment.
-Seeking a certain minimality in one's life also helps limit the fear of being downgraded and, more generally, anxieties about the future.
+Impermanence is also a source of fear, and our almost only hold is to live fully in the present moment.
+Seeking a certain minimalism in one's life also helps limit the fear of demotion and, more generally, anxieties about the future.

 |

-See question 'Should you listen to your emotions?'.
+See the question 'Should we listen to our emotions?'.

-Concerning the game of alliances, refer to the questions 'What are the consequences of social ambition?'
-And 'How to succeed in life?'.
+Regarding the game of alliances, refer to the questions 'What are the consequences of social ambition?' and 'How to succeed in life?'.

-Refer to question 'What is impermanence?'to understand how best to deal with it, and the question'Why is minimality desirable?' to understand the method to follow, and the benefits linked to minimality.
+Refer to the question 'What is impermanence?' to understand how to best deal with it, and to the question 'Why is minimalism desirable?' to understand the method to follow and the benefits associated with minimalism.

-Finally, to understand the work to be carried out in addition to the regulation of fear, refer to the question 'How to succeed in life?'
+Finally, to understand the work to be done in addition to fear regulation, refer to the question 'How to succeed in life?'.